MobileFirst-Platform-Developer-Center/DevCenter/cookbook/index.md

 **Note:** If you have environment-specific implementation in your Classic Hybrid app you can copy it over [using Cordova Merges](cordova.apache.org/docs/en/latest/guide/cli/index.html#using-merges-to-customize-each-platform).

  > You are not required to use the Cordova application that is created for you by the Migration Assistance tool.
-Using the Cordova CLI you can create the application on your own and add the MobileFirst Cordova plug-ins you need.
+Using the Cordova CLI you can create a new Cordova application on your own, add the MobileFirst Cordova plug-ins as well as any 3rd party Cordova plug-in you need.
 [Follow the Cordova tutorials to learn more](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/cordova-tutorials/).

 <br/>
 #### Step 3